nathanlesage/cv/CV.md

     items:
       - label: 2023
         text:
+          - "**Language Models from the Sweatshop?
+Towards Guidelines For CSS Researchers to Avoid Ethical and Legal Issues With Off-The-Shelf Software.**"
+          - "International Conference on Computational Social Sciences (IC2S2), Copenhagen, Denmark"
+      - text:
+          - "**From Speeches to Bills: How do Discursive Dynamics Shape Policymaking in U.S. Congress?**"
+          - "Conference of the International Network of Analytical Sociologists (INAS), Princeton, United States"
+      - text:
           - "**Taming Rogue Ethics: The Case for a Unified and Fair IRB Procedure**"
           - "STS-hub.de Conference, Rheinisch-Westfälische Technische Hochschule (RWTH) Aachen, Germany"
       - text: